king-kakatsi/BookerX/README.md

+> **ℹ️ Note:**
+> Throughout this project, you'll notice a special formatting style and spacing for classes, methods, and code structure.
+This is intentional!
+The goal is to make the code as clear and readable as possible for everyone—including recruiters, collaborators, and learners.
+Enjoy the clean code experience! 🚀

 # BookerX

 **BookerX** is a modern, full-stack application to manage your book collection.
 It demonstrates a clean, professional architecture using ASP.NET Core Web API (with Entity Framework Core & SQLite) for the backend, and React (with Vite) for the frontend.
 The project is designed to be easy to run, understand, and extend—perfect for learning or showcasing your skills to recruiters.